- Harrogate, Newcastle

 The clients he works with

 “The ‘tirelessly hard-working’ Stephen Evans recently represented Bristol District Care Trust in a mental health tribunal challenge.”
-(Chambers UK 2011)
+(Chambers and Partners)

 “…a dynamic and motivated lawyer who will go to the nth degree for his clients.”
-(Chambers UK 2010)
+(Chambers and Partners)